DeadCodeProductions/dead/README.md

 - Bisector, which finds the introducing commit of the found case.
 - Reducer, which extracts a small part of the code, which still exhibits the regression found.

-By default, the Reducer is *not* enabled, as reducing takes long and is often not necessary.
+By default, the Reducer is only enabled for cases which have a new bisection commit, as reducing takes long and is often not necessary.
-It can be enabled with `--reducer`.
+It can be enabled for all cases with `--reducer` and completely disabled with `--no-reducer`.

 The last two important options are `--cores POSITIVE_INT` and `--log-level debug|info|warning|error|critical`.
 When not specified, `--cores` will equal to the amount of logical cores on the machine.